Merlin D. Tuttle

 Business, Digital and Social Media Coordinator

-Teresa’s core responsibility is digitizing and managing Merlin’s extensive photographic collection.
-She manages social media, correspondence and all things in between.
+Teresa’s core responsibility is managing Merlin’s extensive photographic collection.
+She manages social media, video production, field planning, development, correspondence and all things in between.

-She is also an experienced photographer and practices yoga, aerial silks, and dreaming.
+She is also an experienced photographer and practices gardening, aerial silks, and dreaming.

 Renee’s love for conservation and photography led her to Team Tuttle.
 Since graduating with a BS in Environmental Science and Policy and a BA in Photocommunications, Renee is applying these passions to aid in preservation, organization and distribution of Merlin’s extensive film and digital archives.
 Renee is an optimist, active traveler, outdoor enthusiast, and avid dog lover.